mircealungu/homepage/content/post/17-05-31--phd-scholarhsip.md

 ## How to Apply

-To apply, please send an email, including a short statement of research interest and CV with at least two references to Dr. Mircea Lungu m.f.lungu@rug.nl by July 15, 2017.
+To apply, please send an email, including a short statement of research interest and CV with at least two references to Dr. Mircea Lungu (<a href=mailto:m.f.lungu@rug.nl>m.f.lungu@rug.nl</a>) by July 15, 2017.